meduketto/iksemel-rust/README.md

 * ikslint: validates XML files
 * ikspath: loads XML files into a DOM tree and runs XPath queries on them
+* iksjab: send messages and manage your roster over XMPP

 # Contributing